 John and Carol Guy have possibly the largest collections of photos of Ranger and her men on the internet.
 We encourage you to visit their site and to support them.

 We have the entire set of Ranger's cruise books are are working on scanning them to make them available to you on CD.
 DVD will be coming later.
 The cruise books are in PDF format and appear just as if you had the book in front of you.
-Six of them are ready to purchase.
+Thirteen of them are ready to purchase.
 If your's isn't available, write John to request your book be done.
-The 1969-'70 book has just been added and work is under weigh on the 1970-'71 book.

 All original material copyright ©2000-2014 by Shutterbug Design